v6cord/VVVVVV/FEATURES.md

 - `position(centery,<line>)` - vertically center the text box around the line y=\<line>

-- Added the Tower tileset
+- Added the Tower Hallway tileset

 - Added altstates - F6 to create, F7 to delete, press A to switch between